-Brief: This detailed guide shows you various ways to install applications in Ubuntu Linux and it also demonstrates how to remove installed software in Ubuntu.
+Brief: This detailed guide shows you various ways to install applications on Ubuntu Linux and it also demonstrates how to remove installed software from Ubuntu.

 When you switch to Linux, the experience could be overwhelming at the start.
-Even the basic things like installing applications in Ubuntu could seem confusing.
+Even basic things like installing applications on Ubuntu may seem confusing.

 Don’t worry.
-Linux provides so many ways to do the same task that it is only natural that you may seem lost, at least in the beginning.
+Linux provides so many ways to do the same task that it’s only natural to feel lost, at least at the beginning.
 You are not alone.
-We have all been to that stage.
+We’ve all been at that stage.

-In this beginner’s guide, I’ll show most popular ways to install software in Ubuntu.
-I’ll also show you how to uninstall the software you had installed earlier.
+In this beginner’s guide, I’ll show you the most popular ways to install software in Ubuntu.
+I’ll also show you how to uninstall the software you install in Ubuntu.

-I’ll also provide my recommendation about which method you should be using for installing software in Ubuntu.
+I’ll also provide my recommendations about which methods you should be using for installing software on Ubuntu.
 Sit tight and pay attention.
-This is a long article, a detailed one which is surely going to add to your knowledge.
+This is a long and detailed article, which will give you lots of helpful information.

-How to install applications in Ubuntu and how to remove installed software
+How to install applications on Ubuntu and how to remove installed software

-I am using Ubuntu 16.04 running with Unity desktop environment in this guide.
+I’m using Ubuntu 16.04 with the Unity desktop environment in this guide.
 Apart from a couple of screenshots, this guide is applicable to all other flavors of Ubuntu.

 1.1 Install software using Ubuntu Software Center [Recommended]

-The easiest and most convenient way to find and install software in Ubuntu is by using Ubuntu Software Center.
-In Ubuntu Unity, you can search for Ubuntu Software Center in Dash and click on it to open it:
+The easiest and most convenient way to find and install software in Ubuntu is by using the Ubuntu Software Center.
+On Ubuntu Unity, you can search for Ubuntu Software Center in Dash and click on it to open it:

-You can think of Ubuntu Software Center as Google’s Play Store or Apple’s App Store.
+You can think of the Ubuntu Software Center as like Google’s Play Store or Apple’s App Store.
 It showcases all the software available for your Ubuntu system.
 You can either search for an application by its name or just browse through various categories of software.
 You can also opt for the editor’s pick.
-Your choice mainly.
+It’s your choice.

-Once you have found the application you are looking for, simply click on it.
-This will open a page inside Software Center with a description of the application.
-You can read the description, see its raiting and also read reviews.
-You can also write a review if you want.
+Once you’ve found the application you’re looking for, simply click on it.
+This will open a page inside the Software Center with a description of the application.
+You can read the description, see its rating and also read reviews.
+You can also write your own review if you want.

-Once you are convinced that you want the application, you can click on the install button to install the selected application.
-You’ll have to enter your password in order to install applications in Ubuntu.
+Once you’re convinced that you want the application, you can click on the install button to install it.
+You’ll have to enter your password in order to install applications on Ubuntu.

-Can it be any easier than this?
-I doubt that.
+Could it be any easier?
+I doubt it.

-Tip: As I had mentioned in things to do after installing Ubuntu 16.04, you should enable Canonical partner repository.
-By default, Ubuntu provides only those softwares that come from its own repository (verified by Ubuntu).
+Tip: As I mentioned in the things to do after installing Ubuntu 16.04 article, you should enable the Canonical partner repository.
+By default, Ubuntu provides only software that comes from its own repository (verified by Ubuntu).

-But there is also a Canonical Partner repository which is not directly controlled by Ubuntu and includes closed source proprietary software.
+But there’s also a Canonical Partner repository, which is not directly controlled by Ubuntu and includes closed-source proprietary software.
 Enabling this repository gives you access to more software.
-Installing Skype in Ubuntu is achieved by this method.
+Installing Skype on Ubuntu is achieved by this method.

-In Unity Dash, look for Software & Updates.
+In the Unity Dash, look for Software & Updates.

-And in here, under Other Software tab, check the options of Canonical Partners.
+And in here, under the Other Software tab, check the options for Canonical Partners.

 1.2 Remove software using Ubuntu Software Center [Recommended]

-We just saw how to install software using Ubuntu Software Center.
-How about removing software that you had installed using this method?
+We just saw how to install software using the Ubuntu Software Center.
+How about removing software that you installed using this method?

-Uninstalling software with Ubuntu Software Center is as easy as the installation process itself.
+Uninstalling software with the Ubuntu Software Center is as easy as the installation process.

-To remove the application from Ubuntu, simply click on Remove button.
-Again you will have to provide your password here.
+To remove the application from Ubuntu, simply click on the Remove button.
+Again you’ll have to provide your password here.

-2.1 Install software in Ubuntu using .deb files
+2.1 Install software on Ubuntu using .deb files

-.deb files are similar to the .exe files in Windows.
-This is an easy way to provide software installation.
-Many software vendors provide their software in .deb format.
-Google Chrome is such an example.
+.deb files are similar to .exe files on Windows.
+They’re an easy way to allow software installation.
+Many software vendors provide their software in .deb format: Google Chrome is an example.

-You can download .deb file from the official website.
+You can download the .deb file from the official website.

-Once you have downloaded the .deb file, just double click on it to run it.
-It will open in Ubuntu Software Center and you can install it in the same way as we saw in section 1.1.
+Once you’ve downloaded the .deb file, just double click on it to run it.
+It will open in the Ubuntu Software Center and you can install it in the same way as we saw in section 1.1.

-Alternatively, you can use a lightweight program Gdebi to install .deb files in Ubuntu.
+Alternatively, you can use the lightweight program Gdebi to install .deb files in Ubuntu.

-Once you have installed the software, you are free to delete the downloaded .deb file.
+Once you’ve installed the software, you’re free to delete the downloaded .deb file.

-Tip: A few things to keep in mind while dealing with .deb file.
+Tip: A few things to keep in mind while dealing with .deb files:

-- Make sure that you are downloading the .deb file from the official source.
-Only rely on the official website or GitHub pages.
+- Make sure that you’re downloading the .deb file from the official source.
+Only use the official website or GitHub pages.

-- Make sure that you are downloading the .deb file for correct system type (32 bit or 64 bit).
-Read our quick guide to know if your Ubuntu system is 32 bit or 64 bit.
+- Make sure that you’re downloading the .deb file for the correct system type (32-bit or 64-bit).
+Read our quick guide if you need to know if your Ubuntu system is 32-bit or 64-bit.

 2.2 Remove software that was installed using .deb

-Removing software that was installed by a .deb file is the same as we saw earlier in section 1.2.
-Just go to Ubuntu Software Center, search for the application name and click on remove to uninstall it.
+Removing software that was installed from a .deb file is the same process as we saw earlier in section 1.2.
+Just go to the Ubuntu Software Center, search for the application name and click on Remove to uninstall it.

 Alternatively, you can use Synaptic Package Manager.
-Not necessarily but this may happen that the installed application is not visible in Ubuntu Software Center.
-Synaptic Package Manager is lists all the software that are available for your system and all the software that are already installed on your system.This is a very powerful and very useful tool.
+It’s not usually the case, but it may happen that the installed application is not visible in the Ubuntu Software Center.
+Synaptic Package Manager lists all the software that is available for your system and all the software that’s already installed there.
+It’s a very powerful and very useful tool.

-You can install Synaptic package manager by clicking on the link below (it will open Ubuntu Software Center).
+You can install Synaptic Package Manager by clicking on the link below (it will open the Ubuntu Software Center).

 Open Synaptic Manager and then search for the software you want to uninstall.
-Installed softwares are marked with a green button.
+Installed software is marked with a green button.
 Click on it and select “mark for removal”.
 Once you do that, click on “apply” to remove the selected software.

-3.1 Install software in Ubuntu using apt commands [recommended]
+3.1 Install software on Ubuntu using apt commands [recommended]

 You might have noticed a number of websites giving you a command like “sudo apt-get install” to install software in Ubuntu.

-This is actually the command line equivalent of what we saw in section 1.
-Basically, instead of using the graphical interface of Ubuntu Software Center, you are using the command line interface.
+This is actually the command-line equivalent of what we saw in section 1.
+Basically, instead of using the graphical interface of the Ubuntu Software Center, you’re using the command-line interface.
 Nothing else changes.